hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 # Task 4 — API Throttler, Configurations & Additional Functions

-This section explains the configuration for the required file, functions, and other optional settings to integrate your connector with Hummingbot.
+This section explains the steps required to integrate the API throttler into the connector as well as detailing the necessary configurations to integrate your connector with Hummingbot.

 ## API Throttler